krshrimali/ChatBot-IIITNR/README.md

 5. Shubham Yadav

 # Meetings: #
 Meeting - 1.
-Wed. , 1st August : Discuss the Project with client
+Wed. , 1st August : Discuss the Project and with client:

+1. Project Discussion:
+  1.1 Topics discussed.
+Demos found.
+  1.2 Is UI the priority?
+(Question) Mainly not.
+Because of IIIT NR's own website layout, it shouldn't be.
+ChatBot has to be kept simple and easy to load.
+  1.3 Rivescript Module is the best find?
+Any better finds? - Rivescript is easy to install, data format is understandable.
+2. Client :
+  2.1 Topic - Good.
+  2.2 UI - Not priority.
+Use college's template.
+  2.3 RiveScript - our choice.
+Should be open source & fast.

 Meeting - 2.
-Tuesday, 7th August : With Client
+Tuesday, 7th August : With Client.

-Meeting - 3.
+1. Client:
+  1.1 UI - Add contact us, college image and menu.
+  1.2 Prepare a sample admission chat bot.
+We'll deploy it and test it.
+Take data from FAQs on the website.

 # Client: #